jetperch/pyjoulescope_ui/features_future.md

 *   Add "comparison" mode to overlay multiple data captures so that the user can compare changes over the development cycle (story 3).
 *   Animate "pan" action (likely need to pause live view to be meaningful).
+*   Add a "triggered" mode that only captures on events, such as thresholds, like a normal oscilloscope.

 ### Frequency analysis